It’s time to unleash your inner football genius and dive into the exhilarating world of NFL fantasy football.

 *Available in states where sports betting is legal.

-Our recommendation: Yahoo Fantasy Sports offers the best experience for first-time fantasy football players.
+Our recommendation: ESPN Fantasy Sports offers the best experience for fantasy football players.
 Both the website and the app are easy to navigate, and you can play for free to become more familiar with how things work before jumping into the deep end.

 Types of fantasy football leagues